edgedb/edgedb/docs/internals/protocol/overview.rst

 Granular Flow
 -------------

-The *granular flow* is designed to execute EdgeQL commands one-by-one with a series of messages.
+*Granular flow* is designed to execute EdgeQL commands one-by-one with a series of messages.
 This flow should be used whenever data needs to be returned from a command, or arguments passed to a command.